nwhobart/bfjira/README.md

   bfjira -t 1234 --no-progress
   ```

+- Handle uncommitted changes:

+  If `bfjira` detects uncommitted changes (including untracked files) in your repository, it will prompt you before proceeding.
+You can choose to have the script automatically stash these changes.
+The stash will be automatically popped after the branch is successfully created and the JIRA ticket is transitioned.
+If you choose not to stash, the script will exit.

 ## Contributing

 Contributions to bfjira are welcome!
 Please read the contributing guidelines before submitting pull requests.